Lenovo Brand World

 Event showcase

-Activations & lighting
+Activations and lighting

 Main show floor